aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 ```

 #### Environment variables
 This table shows how partial selectors can be used for various requests and
 limits to be exposed as environment variables.
+Environment variable names
+are examples only and not necessarily as specified, and the selectors do not
+have to start with dot.

 | Env Var Name | Selector |
 | -------------------- | -------------------|